Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

-10 Common Hand Gestures That Used To Mean Something Else
+10 Common Hand Gestures That Used to Mean Something Else

 One area of body language isn’t that difficult to interpret.
 In fact, the meanings of some hand gestures seem fairly straightforward—like the infamous middle finger.
-Interestingly, most hand gestures never started off with the insulting, neutral, or positive meanings they have today.
+Interestingly, most hand gestures never started with the insulting, neutral, or positive meanings they have today.
 Many have changed meanings so much that you may be surprised by their origins.

 10 Middle Finger